rwieruch/blog_iamliesa_content/blog/how-to-oil-pulling-benefits/index.md

 Treatments against halitosis include brushing the teeth and the tongue to remove bacteria, food, and dead cells commonly build up on the tongue, flossing, and using an antiseptic mouthwash like chlorhexidine.

-[Studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4290321/) have shown, that oil pulling against bad breath is just as effective.
+[Studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4290321/) have shown, that oil pulling for bad breath is just as effective.
 In a three week randomized controlled trial 60 people were randomized into three groups: one chlorhexidine group, one sesame oil group and one control group.

 The results showed that oil pulling with sesame oil was just as effective in reducing oral malodor as chlorhexidine was and may be an alternative to commonly used mouthwash.

-**#3 May prevent cavity-causing bacteria from spreading.**
+**#3 Oil pulling benefits: May prevent cavity-causing bacteria from spreading.**

 As kids, we were always warned not to eat too much sugar or else our teeth would get bad.
 That wasn't a lie.
 Eating too much sugar as well as poor oral hygiene can cause tooth decay.
 In the worst case, little holes start to form, known as cavities.

 As mentioned already, cavity, or "dental caries", comes from an overgrowth of certain harmful bacteria in your mouth, such as Streptococcus mutans.
 These nasty little creatures break down food particles, forming an acid that destroys tooth enamel.

 Oil pulling can help reduce the number of these bacteria thus prevent cavities, as several studies found out ([3](https://academicjournals.org/journal/AJMR/article-full-text-pdf/21CA7A911094), [4](http://www.jaypeejournals.com/eJournals/ShowText.aspx?ID=8586&Type=FREE&TYP=TOP&IN=&IID=663&isPDF=YES)).
+So oil pulling for cavities is a good idea to prevent caries.

 In fact, oil pulling may just be as effective as mouthwash when it comes to killing harmful bacteria in your mouth.
 The bonus of oil pulling: It kills those harmful bacteria without destroying the good bacteria that your mouth actually needs.

-**#4 May improve gum health.**
+**#4 Oil pulling benefits: May improve gum health.**

 Have you ever experienced brushing your teeth and spitting blood afterwards?
 That's often the case when suffering from gingivitis.

 The major cause for this is often bacteria that are found in plaque as they can cause inflammation in the gum.

-Oil pulling has proven to be an effective remedy for this suffering as it improves gum health and reduces inflammation by decreasing the harmful bacteria and plaque in the mouth.
+Oil pulling for gum health has proven to be an effective remedy for this suffering as it improves gum health and reduces inflammation by decreasing the harmful bacteria and plaque in the mouth.

 Also, coconut oil has shown beneficial for reducing the inflammation associated with gum disease as it contains anti-inflammatory properties.

-# How does oil pulling work?
+# Oil pulling: How to do it?

 Let's bring on the most important thing when pulling oil first: you need time!
 In Ayurveda, 20 minutes are suggested.
 You should at least do it ten minutes.
 This can be a real challenge, because you should do the oil pulling in the morning on an empty stomach and we all know how stressful mornings can be.
 It is even better if you keep the oil in your mouth for about three to four minutes, then spit it out and do it again with fresh oil.
 That's how you exclude a re-poisoning.